wemmm/concordia/README.md

 * Pixaki
 * A bunch of old sketches

+# Usage

+This will eventually be an actual cross-platform application rather than a web-based thing.
+Expect some sort of useful link here when I have something worth demoing.

 # Credits

-Various articles of design and writing were co-created with the deeply appreciated assistance of my long-time collaborator/art partner/hive mind associate "Dodecahedron Jones".
+Various articles of design and writing were co-created with the deeply appreciated assistance of my long-time collaborator/art partner/hive mind associate "The Local Poet".